DeekshaLokesh331/DeekshaLokesh/README.md

 ## 15. License

-The MIT License (MIT) 2023 - Parinitha Kiran and Deeksha Lokesh.
+The MIT License (MIT) 2023 - Deeksha Lokesh and Parinitha Kiran.